Personal Finance·10 min read

 The Bottom Line

 If you know you will stay consistent either way, start with avalanche.
-If you know you need momentum to avoid quitting, start with snowball.
+If you know you need visible momentum to avoid quitting, start with snowball.
 What matters most is choosing one method, protecting yourself from new debt, and rolling every freed payment forward until the balances are gone.

 Sources